syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 #### Update the `execute-pipeline.sh` to add in the user's value

-The `execute-pipeline.sh` (in `promise-postgresql/internal/request-pipeline`)
+The `execute-pipeline.sh` (in `promise-postgresql/internal/configure-pipeline`)
-runs when Docker builds the image for the pipeline.
-This script is where the pipeline logic lives.
+runs when Kubernetes schedules the Pipeline.
+This script is where the transformation logic lives.

-You can see that the script is already parsing the Kratix Resource Request to identify key user variables (`name`, `namespace`, `teamId`, etc).
+You can see that the script is already parsing the request to identify key user variables (`name`, `namespace`, `teamId`, etc).
 The script then uses [yq](https://github.com/mikefarah/yq) to add those user-provided values to the output document.
 You can do the same to process the